diazk2atwit/senior-project-mds-discord-bot/README.md

 ## Purpose

-Discord Bot that allows users to scan hyperlinks and files to detect malware via the text channels
+Allows users to scan hyperlinks and files to detect malware via the text channels

 ## Installation